Frequently Asked Questions (FAQ)

 VA has no official support team

 We are very sorry to inform you, that there is no official support team in place.
 We, the developers of VA, are scientists and are paid for research, not commercial or private support activity.
 However, if you are willing to start a research alliance or fund a joint project that gives us opportunities to spend time on your ideas, we will be open to discuss your proposal.
-Please contact the administration of the Institute of Technical Acoustics (ITA), RWTH Aachen University, in this case.
+Please contact the administration of the Institute for Hearing Technology and Acoustics (IHTA), RWTH Aachen University, in this case.